CS2613-FA23/explorationactivity2-schotsuwCS1003/Overview.md

 ```

-4. When was it created?
+When was it created?
-Pygame package was created on October 28th, 2000.
+- Pygame package was created on October 28th, 2000.

-5. Why did you select this package/library?
+Why did you select this package/library?
-•   This package provides multiple simple, yet fundamental functions to build an interesting game as desired.
+- This package provides multiple simple, yet fundamental functions to build an interesting game as desired.
 Not only those functions are useful, but they also provide the basic knowledge of understating the syntax and how object-oriented programming works such as Spaceship class, Alien class, or Bullet class.
 Moreover, the flexibility it offers enables programmers to customize various elements, introducing different levels of complexity or unique features.
 For example, the ability to design varied levels for each alien or enable the spaceship to move left and right enhances the creative possibilities within the game.
 We could even develop a spaceship to move back and forth.
 Pygame allows individuals to simply code a game by supplying its easy-to-understand syntax.

-6. How did learning the package/library influence your learning of the language?
+How did learning the package/library influence your learning of the language?
-The process of learning the Pygame library has significantly influenced my understanding of the Python programming language.
+- The process of learning the Pygame library has significantly influenced my understanding of the Python programming language.
 By working with Pygame, I have gained insights into various aspects of programming, particularly in the context of game development.
 For example, Pygame encourages the use of object-oriented programming principles.
 Building classes for game elements like spaceship character, bullet object, or a background scene becomes essential.
 This provides me more of the perspective of OOP concepts in Python, such as encapsulation, inheritance, and polymorphism.
 Moreover, I could get to practice more of the Object Manipulation.
 Working with Pygame involves extensive manipulation of game objects on the screen.
 This has improved my skills in handling objects, including their creation, modification, and interaction within a program.
 In terms of designing Game Logic, it involves planning how different elements interact, respond to user input, and contribute to the overall gaming experience.
 In summary, learning Pygame has not only advanced my skills in game development but has also practiced my understanding of Python's capabilities, particularly in areas such as object-oriented design, problem-solving, and overall software development.

-7. How was your overall experience with the package/library?
+How was your overall experience with the package/library?
+- Pygame offers a positive and accessible experience for game development.
+Its simplicity and the ability to quickly see results make it an easy choice when it comes to building a simple game.
-• When would you recommend this package/library to someone?
+When would you recommend this package/library to someone?
-If the person is interested in
+- I would recommend Pygame to someone interested in building a game, especially if they are relatively new to programming or game development.
+The library's simplicity and a lot of resources available, including tutorials and community support, make it a great starting point for learning about game development concepts.
-• Would you continue using this package/library?
+Would you continue using this package/library?
 Why or why not?
-Yes,
+- Yes, I would continure ti use it and explore more in details of the package.
+It remains relevant for various projects, ranging from simple games to more complex applications.
+Because of its simplicity, the use can be advantageous for rapid prototyping and testing game ideas.
+However, as developers gain more experience and venture into more advanced game development, there might be other libraries or frameworks that offer additional features or performance benefits.